-As a byproduct of the world-class research it conducts, BNL generates a large range of waste.
-This includes materials common to many businesses and industries, such as aerosol cans, batteries, paints, and oils.
+As a byproduct of the world-class research it conducts, BNL generates a large range of wastes.
+These wastes include materials common to many businesses and industries, such as aerosol cans, batteries, paints, and oils.
 However, the Laboratory's unique scientific activities also generate waste streams that are subject to additional regulation and special handling, including radioactive, hazardous, and mixed waste.

 Collecting, storing, transporting, and disposing of waste generated at the Laboratory is the responsibility of BNL's Waste Management Facility (WMF).
-This modern facility was designed for handling hazardous, industrial, radioactive, and mixed waste and is comprised of three staging areas: a facility for hazardous waste, regulated by RCRA; a mixed-waste building for material that is both hazardous and radioactive; and a reclamation building for radioactive material.
+This modern facility was designed for handling hazardous, industrial, radioactive, and mixed waste and is comprised of three staging areas: a facility for hazardous waste, regulated by RCRA; a mixed-waste building for material that is both hazardous and radioactive: and a reclamation building for radioactive material.
 The RCRA and mixed-waste buildings are managed under a permit issued by the New York State Department of Environmental Conservation (NYSDEC).
 These buildings are used for short-term storage of waste before it is packaged or consolidated for off-site shipment to permitted treatment and disposal facilities.
-In 2006, BNL generated the following types and quantities of waste from routine operations:
+In 2007, BNL generated the following types and quantities of waste from routine operations:

-- Hazardous waste: 3.9 tons
+Hazardous waste: 4.1 tons

-- Mixed waste: 8.9 ft3
+Mixed waste: 31 ft3

-- Radioactive waste: 3,678 ft3
+Radioactive waste: 6,796 ft3

-Hazardous and mixed waste from routine operations in 2006 decreased substantially from 2005, as shown in Figures 2-1a and 2-1b.
-The decreased mixed waste generation is attributed to reduced activities within the Collider-Accelerator Department.
-As shown in Figure 2-1c, the radioactive waste quantity for routine operations in 2006 increased, but remained below quantities typically generated in previous years.
+Hazardous waste from routine operations in 2007 remained fairly steady with respect to 2006 generation rates, as shown in Figure 2-1a.
+The increase in mixed waste generation, as shown in 2-1b, is attributed to activities within the Collider-Accelerator Department.
+As shown in Figure 2-1c, the radioactive waste quantity for routine operations also increased, but remained below quantities typically generated in previous years.
 This increase is attributed to increased funding and resulting operations within the high-energy nuclear physics program.
 Wastes generated from nonroutine or one-time events and wastes generated from environmental restoration activities are not included in the figures.

 Routine operations are defined as ongoing industrial and experimental operations.
 BNL is currently cleaning up facilities and areas containing radioactive and chemical contamination resulting from long-past operations.
-Waste recovered through restoration and decommissioning activities is managed by the Environmental Restoration (ER) group, with oversight by BNL's Environmental and Waste Management Services Division (EWMSD).
-In 2006, EWMSD continued surveillance and maintenance operations for the Brookhaven Medical Research Reactor (BMRR) and began working with Plant Engineering staff to prepare the Former Hot Laundry and Decontamination Facility for demolition.
-Waste generation activity associated with the BMRR and the Decontamination Facility is reflected in the nonroutine waste values.
-Nonroutine waste typically includes construction and demolition waste, environmental restoration waste, legacy waste, leadpainted debris, lead shielding, and polychlorinated biphenyl
+Waste recovered through restoration and decommissioning activities is managed by the Environmental Restoration (ER) Project, with assistance from BNL's Environmental and Waste Management Services Division (EWMSD).